wp-plugins/invite-anyone/readme.txt

 Invite Anyone has two components:

-1) The ability to invite members to the site by email.
+1) The ability to invite members to your site by email.
 The plugin creates a tab on each member's Profile page called "Send Invites", which contains a form where users can invite outsiders to join the site.
 There is a field for a custom message.
 Also, inviters can optionally select any number of their groups, and when the invitee accepts the invitation he or she automatically receive invitations to join those groups.

 The email invitation part of the plugin is customizable by the BP administrator, via Dashboard > BuddyPress > Invite Anyone.